borntofrappe/game-development/07 Pokemon/Pokemon 0/README.md

 end)
 ```

-This is available on the `Timer` functions and is called as the animation is complete.
+`:finish` is available on the `Timer` functions and is called as the animation is complete.